pratik-1/payment_apis/README.md

 ![Screenshot 2023-03-30 193917](https://user-images.githubusercontent.com/37976329/228937520-1590a8d8-f059-413e-b281-2ff9db457fff.jpg)

-4. If you provide valid account id format but account is present in database.
+4. If you provide valid account id format but account is not present in database.
 You will see an error.

 ```
 {